The Roots: Touring and other work

 The group hosts a highly anticipated jam session every year the night before the Grammys.
 The Roots jam session, produced by Okayplayer, Goodtime Girl Entertainment, and Keldof, has been attended by celebrities ranging from Jay-Z, Beyoncé, and Tom Cruise to Don Cheadle, Jeremy Piven, and Prince, with impromptu performances from Snoop Dogg and Corrine Bailey Rae to Queen Latifah, Matisyahu, Fall Out Boy, and Dave Chappelle.

 Billed as "The Roots," Questlove, Douglas, and Biddle made an appearance on The Colbert Report on April 15, 2008, when Stephen Colbert spent a week in Philadelphia prior to the 2008 Pennsylvania Democratic primary.
 During the appearance, they performed the intro song to the show, and closed the episode with a rendition of the "Star Spangled Banner."

 The Roots are featured on the Men in Black Original Soundtrack (1997) with the song "The Notic" with neo-soul singer D'Angelo.
 The song "Here I Come" was featured in the films Superbad, Hancock, and Step Up 3D.
 "Here I Come" is also featured in many video games including Project Gotham Racing 4.
 The song "The Seed 2.0" featuring Cody ChesnuTT was featured in the movies Collateral and I Think I Love My Wife, as well as the Without a Trace episode "Candy."
 The song "Don't Say Nuthin" was featured in the first-season episode, "Busey and the Beach," of HBO's Entourage.
 The song "Guns Are Drawn," featuring Aaron Livingston, was featured in a season six episode of CBS' Cold Case.
 The band also collaborated with musician BT on the song "Tao of the Machine," which was featured in the film Blade II along with the Japanese bonus disc for the album Emotional Technology.

+In 2008, the band (then consisting of Black Thought, Questlove, Douglas, Bryson, Knuckles, Gray, and Biddle) appeared on the popular kids' show Yo Gabba Gabba!, performing "Lovely, Love My Family".
+Three years later, in 2011, the band returned to the show to perform "We Have Fun," with Poyser joining Gray on keyboards, and Kelley (replacing Biddle) playing upright bass.

-They performed on the popular kids' show Yo Gabba Gabba!, performing "Lovely, Love My Family" in 2008.
-They also did a secret jam session at the Oulipo Ballroom in Kentucky in 2009.
+The band also did a secret jam session at the Oulipo Ballroom in Kentucky in 2009.
 In 2012, they played during the NHL Winter Classic at Citizen's Bank Park in Philadelphia and at Austin City Limits Music Festival (ACL) in Austin, Texas.
 In 2013, they performed at the Gathering of the Vibes Music Festival at Seaside Park in Bridgeport, Connecticut.

 The Roots host the Roots Picnic, an annual all-day music festival in Philadelphia, every June.
 In 2017, they headlined the 2017 NBA All Star game pregame introductions and performed a musical show with various guests titled "The Evolution of Greatness."
+The Roots Picnic Experience has also taken place in Los Angeles, California.